Menu

 By STD Concern

-Trichomoniasis is a sexually transmitted disease or STD.
-It is sometimes referred to as Trich or Trichomonas, and it is caused by a parasite known as "Trichomonas Vaginalis."
-This parasite is commonly found in sexual fluids, including vaginal, pre cum, and semen.
+Trichomoniasis is a sexually transmitted disease (STD).
+It is also referred to as Trich or Trichomonas, and is caused by a parasite known as "Trichomonas Vaginalis."
+This parasite is commonly found in Sexual fluids, including Vaginal, Pre Cum, and Semen.

 Trichomonas Symptoms